'2026 Fluke Season Opens • Weakfish Show-Up • Porgies Are In • Bluefish Make A Showing • Sea Bass Opens 5/16/26

 Posted by Pablo Salinas on

-Breaking News......Striped bass off of Patchogue , Weakfish catches reported to the west.
+Breaking News......Striped bass off of Patchogue Bay , Weakfish catches reported to the west.
 Porgies caught to the east.
-Bluefish are in!! and fluke Opens
+Bluefish have started!! and fluke Opens

 Reports of Clam chumming for bass out West have been reported towards the Jones Beach and Robert Moses area .
 When chumming for Bass off of your boat you will need to anchor up current of a bridge piling or in a cut near an inlet or off of a sandbar next to deeper water, moving water is a must.
 Don't forget, bait fishing for bass requires the use of circle hooks.